acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image.html url="/assets/wr/110/26.jpeg" description="It really is quite difficult to get this thing all in one picture" %}
 </div>

-This has been a very fulfilling project that has come a long way, but it's not done yet.
+This has been a very fulfilling project that has come a long way.
+Thanks for following along!

-Next up is an adapter that will allow you to mount both an external light meter, like the Reveni Labs Meter, as well as a flash with a proper hot-shoe.
-I also plan to add an adapter that will allow you to use modern threaded ND filters.
-So check back as I will update this build guide as I add parts!